First-passage time of a Brownian motion: two unexpected journeys: Conditioning with respect to the first-passage time density with

 When the initial drift is strictly negative $\mu < 0$, the conditional probability density $\gamma(s\vert x,t)$ of the absorption at time $T_a$, knowing that the process started at the position $x$ at time $t$, is still given by~Eq.\eqref{gammafirstBrown} but with a non vanishing forever survival probability $S(\infty \vert x) = 1 -e^{2 \mu (a - x)}$~\cite{ref_book_Redner,ref_Monthus-Mazzolo}.
 Reporting these expressions in~Eq.\eqref{Qdef}, we obtain

 and the corresponding drift

 Observe that when $\lambda = \mu$ then $\mu^*(x,t) = \mu$ as it should.
-However, as in the case of a positive initial drift, the stochastic representation of conditioned process, that we will name $X_{II}(t)$, is not that of a Brownian motion with drift $\lambda$ (again as one might have expected) but obeys a rather complicated inhomogeneous diffusion process
+However, as in the case of a positive initial drift, the stochastic representation of conditioned process, denoted as $X_{II}(t)$, is not that of a Brownian motion with drift $\lambda$ (again as one might have expected) but obeys a rather complex inhomogeneous diffusion process

 which depends on both the initial drift $\mu$ and the new drift $\lambda$.
-Assuming that $X_{II}(t)$ remains finite, the long time behavior of the conditioned drift depends on the intensity of the two drifts, more precisely
+Assuming that $X_{II}(t)$ remains finite, the long-time behavior of the conditioned drift depends on the intensity of the two drifts, more precisely